-We will discuss some of the classical topics with an emphasis on the $\mathfrak{gl}(m|n)$ -case: Classification of simple Lie superalgebras, algebraic supergroups, Finite-dimensional representations, Character formulas, description of blocks, fusion rules.
-Along the way we will encounter Deligne's interpolation categories and quivers with relations.
+We will discuss some of the classical topics with an emphasis on the $\mathfrak{gl}(m|n)$ -case: Classification of simple Lie superalgebras, Finite-dimensional representations, character formulas, description of blocks, fusion rules.
+Along the way we will encounter other very useful concepts like Deligne's interpolation categories, quivers with relations and Khovanov's arc algebras.

-Date and time of the seminar: Will be decided at the meeting.
+Date and time of the seminar: Every Tuesday 4-6pm.

-Prerequisites: Good knowledge of Lie algebras and their representations, some background about categories and functors and algebraic groups.
+Prerequisites: Good knowledge of Lie algebras and their representations, some background about categories and functors.

-Organizational meeting: Friday, Jan.
-24th, 4.00pm in seminar room 1.008
+Organizational meeting: Monday, July 4, 4.15pm in seminar room 0.011.